PATRIOT ORGANICS

 • Contact

 Patriot Organics is an environmental technology and fabrication company offering highly cost competitive food and organic waste solutions.
-We offer two on-site digestion processes – one in a wet environment and one in a dry digestion environment.
-Both processes reduce food waste into a stabilized end-product ready for beneficial re-use or as a dischargeable effluent.
+We offer a wet environment on-site digestion process.
+The process reduces food waste into a stabilized end-product ready as a dischargeable effluent.
+We fabricate, install and service the wet digesters.

 As part of our global approach to your organic waste, we analyze your total waste generation and structure waste reduction strategies for your operation.
 Patriot stands ready to address your waste reduction needs.